kolbytn/mindcraft/AUTONOMOUS_AGENT.md

 ## Safety Limits

-- Each iteration executes one existing command, then reads the world state again.
+- Each iteration executes one command, then reads the world state again before planning the next step.
+- Autonomous execution uses an explicit allowlist of bounded observation and in-game world-action commands.
+- Process control, code generation, goal lifecycle, external content lookup, persistent mode changes, cross-agent conversation, player attack, restart-causing, and indefinitely running commands are rejected.
+- Rejected commands count as failures and are never passed to the command executor.
-- The controller stops after four consecutive failures, repeated actions without progress, or 60 steps.
+- The controller stops after four consecutive failures, repeated actions without progress, or 60 executed steps.
 - The plan, current step, and latest result are stored with the bot's memory and can be restored when `load_memory` is enabled.
-- `allow_insecure_coding` remains disabled, so the controller cannot generate and execute arbitrary JavaScript.
+- `!newAction` is never available to the autonomous controller, even if insecure coding is enabled for interactive use.